ferthelet/phase-1-lexical-scoping-readme/README.md

 ## Learning Goals

-- Explain the concept of lexical scoping.
+- Explain the concept of lexical scoping
-- Describe how lexical scoping informs the scope chain of a function.
+- Describe how lexical scoping informs the scope chain of a function

 ## Introduction